 - Be Vigilant With Email Attachments.
 These are a favorite with hackers.
 Be careful what you click on, even if the email says it’s from the government or your bank.

 - Never Visit Questionable Sites.
 If you’re not sure whether a website is secure, verify it first with online site checking services such as Norton Safe Web.

 - Maintain Your Passwords.
 Create passwords that are difficult to guess, change them regularly, and never use the same one for multiple sites.
-LastPass and 1Password are popular password management systems you can use.
+1Password is a popular password management systems you can use.